sighupio/fury-kubernetes-dr/katalog/velero/README.md

 ___

-Velero *(formerly Heptio Ark)* gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
+Velero *(formerly Heptio Ark)* gives you tool to back up and restore your Kubernetes cluster resources and persistent volumes.
 You can run Velero with a cloud provider or on-premises.
 Velero lets you:

 - Take backups of your cluster and restore in case of loss.